Families of non-tiling domains satisfying P\'olya's conjecture: Examples

-Let $\Omega\subset\R^{n}$ be a domain satisfying the nonperiodicity and nonblocking conditions (Definitions 1.3.7 and 1.3.22 in~\cite{sava}, respectively), and consider the cylinder obtained by the cartesian product $\cdr=\Omega\times J\subset\R^{n+1}$, where $J$ is the interval $[0,\ell]$.
-By considering the projection of the trajectories in $\cdr$ onto the basis $\Omega$ of the cylinder, it is not difficult to see that $\cdr$ also satisfies the nonperiodicity and nonblocking conditions.
-By Theorem~1.6.1 in~\cite{sava} (see also the Remark 1.6.2 following the theorem and Example 1.6.16), the cylinder $\cdr$ satisfies the two-term Weyl asymptotics~\eqref{2termweyl} and~\eqref{2termweylNeumann}, and hence it satisfies P\'{o}lya's conjecture eventually.
+Let $\Omega\subset\R^{n}$ be a domain satisfying the nonperiodicity condition (Definition 1.3.7 in~\cite{sava}), and consider the cylinder obtained by the cartesian product $\cdr=\Omega\times J\subset\R^{n+1}$, where $J$ is the interval $[0,\ell]$.
+By considering the projection of the trajectories in $\cdr$ onto the basis $\Omega$ of the cylinder, it is not difficult to see that $\cdr$ also satisfies the nonperiodicity condition -- see also~\cite{mikh}, where the two-term asymptotics was established directly in the case when $n$ is two.
+By Theorem~1.6.1 in~\cite{sava} (see also the Remark~1.6.2 following the theorem and Example 1.6.16), the cylinder $\cdr$ satisfies the two-term Weyl asymptotics~\eqref{2termweyl} and~\eqref{2termweylNeumann}, and hence it satisfies P\'{o}lya's conjecture eventually.
 We thus obtain that for each of the Dirichlet and Neumann cases there exist values of $\ell_{p}$ sufficiently small such that the cylinder $\mathcal{C}_{\ell_{p}}$ satisfies P\'{o}lya's conjecture.
+Lemma~\ref{mainlem} may also be applied non-Euclidean examples, where the main point is again whether or not the nonperiodicity condition is satisfied.
+However, now there are known examples where it actually fails, such as hemispheres -- see~\cite[Example 1.3.16]{sava} and~\cite{fms}.